HKGY/SisterEraser/README.md

 # SisterEraser
-A story of a sister and her eraser.
+* A story of a sister and her eraser.
+* Powered by Ren'Py.
+* Searching for images and audio.
+* Not completed.